 Brooklyn, NY 11201

 Upon approval, a visitor’s pass will be provided; this pass is non-transferable.
 The pass must then be presented at each visit, along with a picture ID indicating proof of employment with the relevant organization, to the lobby guard before entering the library.
 Both the pass and ID must be presented at each visit or access will be denied.
 Such access will be limited in duration, with the maximum of two (2) weeks permitted per request

 Bar exam study passes are available to non-Brooklyn Law School graduates for a fee.
-Passes for the February, 2018 New York State bar exam study period will be available for sale at the first floor Library Reference Desk beginning January 2, 2018.
+Please check the access policies page on the library website for the dates when passes are available for the next scheduled New York state bar exam.
 A limited number of passes will be available on a first-come, first served basis.
-Please see the Reference Librarian for the amount of the fee.
-Individuals purchasing a pass must present a dated law school ID card or government issued identification, and proof that they are taking the February, 2018.
+Please contact the BLS Library Reference Desk for the fee amount and payment method.
+Individuals purchasing a pass must present a dated law school ID card or government-issued identification, and proof that they are taking the next scheduled NY state bar exam.

 The purchase of a bar exam study pass entitles the individual to use the facilities of the Brooklyn Law School Library, with the exception of the workstations, databases, printers, and the study/conference rooms.

 Bar exam study for non-Brooklyn Law School graduates is a courtesy.
 This access is conditional: visitors must comply with all library rules and policies.
 Any non-BLS graduate who violates any rule or policy will lose his or her right to use the library for the remainder of the bar exam study period and will forfeit any fees paid.